antronerds/r2-tutorials/original/R2Tutorials.md

     database
 -   Use R2 to compose your selection of datasets to investigate the expression level of a gene
--   Use the megasampler ‘adjustable settings’ to adapt the megasampler graphics
+-   Use the megasampler ï¿½adjustable settingsï¿½ to adapt the megasampler graphics
 -   The megasampler allows you to quickly get an overview of the selected gene expression level for all the datasets available in the